 No artist tolerates reality - Friedrich Nietzsche

 My new body of work Night Visions explores the imaginations of a meditative mind.
-It is a visual collage of new ideas and techniques that attempts to take viewers on a tour to imaginary realities.
-For this work, I am trying something that I've never tried before.
+It is a visual collage of new ideas and techniques that attempts to take viewers on a tour of imaginary realities.
+For this work, I am trying something I've never tried before.
 I am experimenting with Maki-e, a Japanese decorative technique that has been around for over a thousand years.
-Although I have a Japanese last name, I was raised by the other side of the family and my fascination with this ancient technique came about much later in life mostly due to my love for calligraphy and fountain pens.
+Although I have a Japanese last name, I was raised by the other side of the family and my fascination with this ancient technique came about much later in life primarily due to my love for calligraphy and fountain pens.

 The image was initially captured on my iPhone at the Lone Cypress Point located off the 17-Mile Drive in Pebble Beach, California.